RajaGitHubRepo/hello-world/Angular_Ngrx/Basic Steps.md

   (or) We can create one reducer for each slice of state. for main reducer we user .forRoot()

+  For our example: Intialise the Store (we do this to register the store container with our application) In root app module (.forRoot() and feature module (.forFeature())

 ## Feature module state composition
   StoreModule.ForFeature("products", reference to that reducer); These are similar to routes for routes we use forchild() and for reducers we user .forFreacture().